-Note: In the Ionian Sea, both Lefkada and Zakynthos are better options for solo travelers if you want nightlife and partying.
+Note: Lefkada and Zakynthos are better options for solo travelers in the Ionian Sea if you want nightlife and partying.
 Check our guide to the Ionian for more things to do and general information about the islands in the region.

 Solo Travel In The Cyclades

-The most popular Greek Islands are definitely the Cyclades, a group located towards the southeast of mainland Greece.
-The Cyclades are home to the quintessential whitewashed landscapes of tiny squared houses, blue-domed chapels by the sea, and tons of blossomed bougainvillea flowers – the typical Greek postcard you’ve probably already seen a million times.
+The most famous Greek Islands are definitely the Cyclades, a group located in the southeast of mainland Greece.
+The Cyclades are home to the quintessential whitewashed landscapes of tiny squared houses, blue-domed chapels by the sea, and tons of blossomed bougainvillea flowers – your typical Greek postcard probably already seen a million times.
 And yes, they are certainly a great place to visit.

 The best idea when traveling solo is to do some island hopping.
 It is easy and affordable to go from one island to the other by ferry, and it lets you discover more than one destination during the trip.